Ellansé S/M/L Complication Differences: M Is Already Hard

 - If extraction is needed, the thin capsule makes removal relatively straightforward

-M type is the most widely used formulation, with intermediate complication characteristics:
+M is the most widely used formulation, and the one I most often end up removing.

 - Nodules may appear 6–12 months post-injection

-- Steroid injections may help with early nodules
+- Steroid injections may help with early inflammatory nodules

 L Type: Risk Begins to Escalate